 I was surfing the internet searching for AI tools and methods to make money online, and I stumbled upon an Image Background Removal service called Remove.Bg.

-So, I decided to take the challenge and reverse engineer this website to build my own Image Background Remover without relying on any APIs or Third Parties.
+So, I decided to take the challenge and reverse engineer this website to build my own Free Image Background Remover without relying on any APIs or Third Parties.

 A Big Shout-out and Thanks to the authors of this project!

-I tried my best to make things as simple as possible so that even newbies can use and run the python script I built.
+I tried my best to make things as simple as possible so that even newbies could use and run the python script I built.

-I also created a Short Video showing The Script & How to use it, and I pointed out two special secrets that may help you build an online income stream with the help of this script.
-Here is the video:????
+I also created a Short Video showing The Script & How to use it, and I pointed out three methods and secrets that may help you build an online income stream with the help of this script.
+Here is the video:

 What you can also do is that.
-You can use the script and turn it into an API and publish it on rapid API and sell it for a monthly recurring income.
+You can use the script, turn it into an API, publish it on RapidAPI, and sell it for a monthly recurring income.
 I also do this with my Domain Authority API.

 So, let’s open our source code with visual studio code

-The main essence of our script is this magic method here called removebg.
-We'll pass the Image Path as an argument.
+The main part of our script is this magic method called removeBg().
+We’ll pass the Image Path as an argument.

 So, two methods are very important in this Python Script.
-One that saves the output and the other one will create the mask of the image and the image without background and return back.
+One saves the output, and the other will create the mask of the image and the image without background and return.

 So, in the first part, we are loading the model.
-I will give you the trained model as well so you can use it directly.
+I will also give you the trained model so you can use it directly.

-Let's see how it works I will open again remove.bg and get a sample image from their website
+Let’s see how it works I will reopen Remove.bg and get a sample image from their website.

 So we can compare the results.